-Find the Basic Reproductive Number for COVID-19 $R_0$ compared to seasonal flu then compare how many people you might infected if you carry the COVID-19 virus compared to the number infected if you are a carrier of seasonal flu.
-Note, a recent mutation appears to increase the $R_0$ .
+Find the Basic Reproductive Number for COVID-19 R_0 compared to seasonal flu.
+Then estimate how many people you might infect if you carry the COVID-19 virus compared to the number if you carry seasonal flu.
+Note, a recent mutation appears to increase the R_0 .